All Episodes

 Who knew?

-And he's apparently been taken off the air for allegedly using an allegedly gay alleged slur against an alleged photographer on the alleged street outside his alleged apartment.
+And he's apparently been taken off the air for allegedly using an allegedly gay, alleged slur against an alleged photographer on the alleged street outside his alleged apartment.

-Uh and NSNBC doesn't brook this kind of thing.
+And MSNBC doesn't brook this kind of thing.

 But how soon they forget.

-I'm with Alec Baldwin on this, and the right the right ought to be very careful about this, because the left's whole thing is to shrivel public discourse.
+I'm with Alec Baldwin on this, and the right ought to be very careful about this because the left's whole thing is to shrivel public discourse, to say you can only speak within our approved parameters.

-If you look why does no why does your average squishy Republican congressman, why does he profess to be in favor of comprehensive immigration reform?
+Why does your average squishy Republican congressman, why does he profess to be in favor of comprehensive immigration reform?

 Why doesn't he just say we shouldn't let criminals into our country?

-Finland is the land where Finns live, and Fiji is the land where Fijians live, and if you bust in illegally, uh they don't have any problem saying get lost creep uh and come back when you're ready to to obey the Lord.
+And if you bust in illegally, they don't have any problem saying get lost, creep, and come back when you're ready to obey the law.

-But you can't get a Republican congressman to say that because oh it's racist, oh, he's xenophobic, he's anti-Hispanic.
+But you can't get a Republican congressman to say that because, oh, it's racist, oh, he's xenophobic, he's anti-Hispanic.

 You can't say that.